 There’s usually a minimum amount (like $15 or $25) for the Minimum Due when your balance is at least that high.
 Minimum due amounts also usually round to the nearest dollar or $5.

-If you can’t find a copy of the terms for your card online and don’t still have the copy that came with your card in the mail, you can usually find out how the minimum is calculated by calling the phone number on the back of your card.
+If you can’t find a copy of the terms for your card online and you don’t have the copy that came with your card in the mail, you can usually find out how the minimum payment is calculated by calling the phone number on the back of your card.

 Why is it so bad to only pay the minimum monthly payment?